LPGA FOUNDATION SCHOLARSHIPS

 The LPGA Foundation's structure also allows for the establishment of endowed scholarships in honor or in memory of individuals who made a significant difference in the world of golf.

 - The Marilynn Smith Scholarship is awarded to ten high school seniors who will be playing golf at the collegiate level.
-Ten $5,000 scholarships will be awarded in 2013 to the most highly qualified candidates.
-The deadline for 2013 applications has passed.
+Ten $5,000 scholarships will be awarded in 2014 to the most highly qualified candidates.

 - The Phyllis G. Meekins Scholarship is a need-based award, given to a high school senior from a recognized minority background who will be playing golf at the collegiate level.
-One $1,250 scholarship will be awarded in 2013.
-The deadline for 2013 applications has passed.
+One $1,250 scholarship will be awarded in 2014.

 Click here to see the recipients of 2013 Scholarships>>